-We have entered into a distribution agreement with Centex in connection with the distribution, which agreement allocates responsibility between Centex and us for various liabilities and obligations.
+We entered into a distribution agreement with Centex in connection with the distribution, which agreement allocates responsibility between Centex and us for various liabilities and obligations.
 For example, the distribution agreement provides that we and Centex will agree to indemnify one another against claims arising with respect to the indebtedness, liabilities and obligations that will be retained by our respective companies.
 The principal purpose for our indemnification obligations is to provide assurance to Centex that we will bear all liabilities arising from the Cavco business and associated assets.
 Our ability to satisfy any such indemnification obligations will depend upon the future financial strength of our company.
 At the present time, although we cannot determine the amount for which we may be obligated to indemnify Centex, we do not believe that the amount of our potential indemnification obligations is likely to be material.
-We also cannot assure you that we will be successful in collecting on any indemnification obligations, our financial condition and results of operations could be adversely affected.
+We also cannot assure you that we will be successful in collecting on any indemnification obligations that may be owing to us by Centex.
+If we or Centex were unable to fund or collect on these indemnification obligations, our financial condition and results of operations could be adversely affected.